 This form looks very similar to the Verification of Class Attendance Form.
 However, on the class completion form requires signatures and grade documentation from professors.
 The professors must record the grade in a U.S. equivalent; if not, you must provide a grade translation.

 In place of the Verification of Class Attendance Form, you may submit a copy of an unofficial transcript from the foreign university to our office.
 It must show the grades received in English, and if not you must provide a U.S. translation equivalency.

 This form must be submitted to the Financial Aid Office within 60 days of the completion of the semester abroad.
 If not, it may affect your eligibility to receive Federal Financial Aid in future semesters.

-- Student can request a leave of absence to hold a scholarship while attending a Learning/Study abroad program
+- Students may request a leave of absence with our office to hold a scholarship while attending a Learning/Study abroad program

-For questions about using your scholarship for Learning Abroad, please contact firstname.lastname@example.org.
+For questions about using a scholarship for Learning or Study Abroad please contact email@example.com.

 Increase Cost of Attendance for Learning Abroad

 The University of Utah Cost of Attendance (COA) is based on the average educational costs.
 However, educational costs can vary for students on Learning Abroad (housing and meals, depending on country, location and accommodations).
 A student may submit a request to be considered for an adjustment to their Cost of Attendance (COA) to cover these costs and additional fees.
 This process is initiated by the student and is not guaranteed.
 Supporting documentation is required, and each appeal will be reviewed on a case by case basis.
 Appeals take up to 30 days to complete.